Species you can see in Galapagos :

 - Pack towel (fast drying, ultra lite)

-- Toiletries** including strong sunscreen (high SPF, waterproof), biodegradable soap,shampoo, and toothpaste.
+- Toiletries** include strong sunscreen (high SPF, waterproof), biodegradable soap, shampoo, and toothpaste.

 - Feminine hygiene (tampons are especially difficult to find)